Media files will NOT be protected

 Protect child pages

 Enabling this setting will require a user to log in to view the content on all child pages under the parent page.
 The parent does not need to be protected to enable this setting.
+If enabled, page children at all nesting levels will be protected.

-Note: not all post types have child pages, so this setting won’t always appear.
+Note: Not all post types have child pages, so this setting won’t always appear.
 For example, blog posts do not have a hierarchy, so this option is not available.

 Define a list of NetIDs that are allowed to view the page.
 Do not include @wisc.edu, only the username.
+To maintain performance with this feature, this list is limited to 25 usernames—keep in mind that you do not need to add site administrators or editors to it.

 Example: “jappleseed, asmith, bjohnson2”